 The Board has established an Audit Committee and a Remuneration Committee with written terms of delegated responsibilities.
 The terms of reference are as close to the model terms of the Institute of Chartered Secretaries and Administrators as is possible for a Board with one independent Non-executive Director.

-The Audit Committee currently comprises Dr Paul Harper, Non-executive Chairman, and Dr Tim Mitchell, CEO.
+The Audit Committee currently comprises Dr Stephen Parker, Non-executive Chairman, and Dr Tim Mitchell, CEO.
 It is scheduled to meet twice a year.
 It is the Audit Committee’s role to provide formal and transparent arrangements covering the financial reporting and internal control requirements of the Code, whilst maintaining an appropriate relationship with the independent auditor of the Group.

-The Remuneration Committee currently comprises Dr Paul Harper, Non-executive Chairman.
+The Remuneration Committee currently comprises Dr Stephen Parker, Non-executive Chairman.
 It meets at least once a year.
 It is the Remuneration Committee’s role to establish a formal and transparent policy on executive remuneration and to set remuneration packages for individual Directors.
 The Committee also ensures that recommendations made by the Executive Directors on staff remuneration are appropriate and fair from a shareholder’s perspective.

 The Company meets with its institutional shareholders and analysts as appropriate and uses the AGM to encourage communication with shareholders.
 In addition, the Company issues the Annual Report and Accounts, Interim Statement and press releases as well as using its website (www.sareum.co.uk) to provide further information to shareholders.